mheedev/rollup-plugin-markdown/README.md

 }
 ```

-The plugin will parse any `.md` files that you include into your project parse any frontmatter and apply any inline syntax highlighting that you need using the standard code block syntax for Markdown parsers:
+The plugin will parse any `.md` files that you include into your project, parse any frontmatter and apply any inline syntax highlighting that you need using the standard code block syntax for Markdown parsers:

 ````md
 ---